kricore/Advanced-templating-with-K2/README.md

 - Development verision (2.7) https://github.com/joomlaworks/k2

 ### Includes:
+- K2's new data layer
 - HTML5 Markup
 - Microdata
 - Responsive Images with the srcset method and picturefill.js as a fallback
+- How to create a new extrafield from scratch
+- Demo map map extrafield
 - BEM Architecture
 - A Cheatsheet with helpful snippets for your project